EXCLUSIVE-U.S. thinks Eritrea has joined Ethiopian war, diplomats say | Law-Order

 TPLF leader Debretsion Gebremichael told Reuters that Eritrean soldiers had raided two camps and abducted some residents but provided no evidence.
 Eritrea's Osman denied that, saying: "We are not repatriating Eritrean refugees.
 If Eritreans want to come back, they can."

 A U.N. security team trying to visit one of the camps on Sunday encountered uniformed Eritrean troops, two diplomatic sources told Reuters.
 The team - including two international staff - was denied access, shot at and detained, they said.
 U.N. officials declined to comment.
-Officials in Ethiopia and Eritrea did not immediately respond to requests for comment.
+Eritrea did not immediately respond to requests for comment.

 ALSO READ